 We can replace any part on your garburator:

 - Gaskets and seals

-If garburator repair, troubleshooting and maintenance stress you out, contact Mr. Appliance to set up service that fits into your schedule.
+If garburator repair, troubleshooting, and maintenance stress you out, contact Mr. Appliance to set up a service that fits into your schedule.
 Our professionals can quickly and safely address your garburator needs with speedy, expert repair service.